Many marketing experts like to work on SEO and PPC in separate silos.

 SEO impacts your brand’s rankings for the long haul and is a sustainable method for securing your online reach and visibility.
 Unlike PPC, where you can lose out to competitors if they bid higher for particular keywords, SEO allows you to hold your position longer than ads.

 SEO also gives you more coverage than paid Search ads.
 There’s less space online for ads than organic listings, so an effective SEO strategy gives you more real estate coverage.
 However, more organic reach doesn’t always mean that it’s quality.

-SEO is also cheaper than paid ads, but more importantly, a comprehensive SEO strategy delivers long-term results, so your site won’t drop rankings like paid ads once you stop paying.
+SEO is also cheaper than paid ads, but more importantly, a comprehensive SEO service that delivers long-term results, so your site won’t drop rankings like paid ads once you stop paying.
 In addition, bidding for keywords can be costly, so SEO is cheaper than paid listings in most cases.